jimmyn123/book_app/README.md

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for a Code Fellows 301 class. (i.e. What's your problem domain?) -->
-This is a book app that lists serves books from our database.
+This is a book app that lists serves books from our database and allows a user to search for and add new books with the Google Books API

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->